-Antibiotics are medicines which are used in dentistry to kill harmful bacteria.
-St. Lawrence Dentistry takes the stewardship of antibiotic use very seriously as overuse of these important medications can lead to resistance over time.
+Antibiotics(*) are medicines that can kill or suppress harmful bacteria.
+St. Lawrence Dentistry takes the stewardship of antibiotic use very seriously, as overuse of these crucial medications can lead to resistance over time.

-Antibiotics can be ‘bactericidal’ (destroy bacteria) or ‘bacteriostatic’ (inhibit bacterial growth).
+Antibiotics can be “bactericidal” (destroy bacteria) or “bacteriostatic” (inhibit bacterial growth).

-One common prescription written is the following:
+One standard prescription written is the following:

 - Rx Amoxicillin 500mg + Clavulanate 125mg (3 times a day for 7 days)

-When a patient has a long term infection in their gums, sometimes an antibiotic called ‘Periostat’ is used.
-Another name for it is ‘doxycycline’.
+When a patient has a long-term infection in their gums, sometimes an antibiotic called Periostat is used.
+Another name for it is “doxycycline”.

 A typical prescription for this looks like this:

 Clindamycin is a very common antibiotic used in dentistry and works by inhibiting protein synthesis.
 It is the drug of choice if one has a penicillin allergy.
 It binds into the “50S subunit” of the “ribosomes” (*) in bacteria, thus inhibiting the “translocation step” of protein synthesis (*).
 Clindamycin is bacteriostatic and is effective against gram-positive, anaerobic bacteria.
 Side effects are diarrhea, skin rashes, and liver toxicity.

 In addition, one primary side effect of clindamycin is pseudomembranous colitis.
 Its characteristics include severe diarrhea and abdominal pain.